1001111github/kalliope_tts_piper/README.md

 ```

 You will need to download at least one voice model with it's config from [here](https://github.com/rhasspy/piper/blob/master/VOICES.md)
+ or [here](https://piper.ttstool.com/).
 Place the model and json config in the desired directory.
 Rename the json config to match "full_model_file_name".json

 ## Parameters